llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 You might take your register definitions and produce C++ code to initialise them in some kind of bootloader.
-Perhaps you also document it and produce a diagram to illustrate it.
+Perhaps you also document it and produce a diagram of the process.
 With enough backends, you could do all that from the same TableGen source code.

 You would write these backends either in C++ within the TableGen compiler,